Focal Places in Burlington

 A Human-influenced Ecology

 Since the removal of the industrial structures that once comprised the skyline of the Burlington Waterfront, portions of the Urban Reserve have developed into ecosystems that take advantage of the varying site criteria.
-From brush-hogged power line corridors to the majestic pitch pines on the eastern hills, the Urban Reserve has the potential to showcase unique lakeside environments that are accessible and inviting to the public.
+From brush-hogged power line corridors to majestic pitch pines on the eastern hills, the Urban Reserve has the potential to showcase unique lakeside environments that are accessible and inviting to the public.
 Soil types, local hydrology, disturbance, seed source and site-specific shading dictate the type of ecosystems found on the Urban Reserve.

 Abundant in several areas of the waterfront, Poison Ivy (Toxicodendron radicans) is a three-leaved plant that grows as a trailing vine, climbing vine or sometimes a shrub.
 Perhaps most easily identified by its shiny green and/or reddish leaves, this plant causes skin irritation in most people who touch it.
 During the spring (without its leaves) the plant is best identified by whitish-yellow berries.
-In the video, the vine climbs up a cement wall originally built to reinforce the raised railroad tracks.